On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Conclusions

 \section{Conclusions}

-A second-order averaging result has been introduced for a class of hybrid dynamical systems that combine differential inclusions and difference inclusions.
-Under regularity conditions on the data of the hybrid system, this result establishes a suitable property of closeness of solution between the original dynamics and the average dynamics.
-This property is then leveraged to achieve semi-global practical asymptotic stability for the original dynamics whenever the average hybrid system possesses an asymptotically stable compact set.
-The results are illustrated through the analysis and design of various hybrid and highly-oscillatory algorithms for model-free control and optimization problems.
-Future research directions will focus on incorporating stochastic phenomena in the jumps via averaging tools for stochastic hybrid systems \cite{PovedaCDC2023}.
+A second-order averaging result is introduced for a class of hybrid dynamical systems that combine differential and difference inclusions.
+Under regularity conditions, this result establishes the closeness of solutions between the original and average dynamics, enabling semi-global practical asymptotic stability when the average hybrid system has an asymptotically stable compact set.
+The findings are demonstrated through the analysis and design of various hybrid and highly oscillatory algorithms for model-free control and optimization problems. {The theoretical tools developed in this paper also enable the study of systems for which global control Lyapunov functions, as defined in \cite{scheinker2017model}, do not exist.
+For additional applications, we refer the reader to the recent manuscript \cite{MahmoudPoveda2024CLF}. \tcb{Other future research directions will study incorporating resets into the controllers \cite{li2012extremum,PovedaNaliAuto20}, stochastic phenomena, the development of hybrid source-seeking controllers with multi-obstacle avoidance capabilities \cite{PatentBenosmanPoveda}, as well as developing experimental validations of the proposed algorithms.}}